-1000 simulations with the test statistics of $T(X, l')$ are shown for a fixed number of flips after the permutation.
-The number of flips was varied from 1 to 10 (Fig.~\ref{fig:violin_plot}).
-In the violin plot, the dashed line indicates the value of $T(X, l)$ based on the true lobe assignment. $T(X, l)$ for the true lobe assignment move away from the the $2.5\%$-quantile based for the random permutations.
-The figure shows corresponding p-values.
-When the number of flips is larger than 7, the p-value is less than 0.05, which suggests that latent positions in the same lobe are more similar to each other, even after accounting for the fact that geometrically proximal regions may also have similar latent positions.
-Note that when the number of flips is small, this test will have very little power since the null distribution is just a small deviation from the original lobe structure.
+1000 simulations with the test statistics of $T(X, l')$ are performed, each with a fixed number of flips.
+The number of flips varies from 1 to 10 (Fig.~\ref{fig:violin_plot}).
+In the violin plot, the dashed line indicates the value of $T(X, l)$ based on the true lobe assignment.
+The p-value is less than 0.05 if the number of flips is larger than 7.
+Hence, latent positions in the same lobe are more similar to each other, even after accounting for the fact that geometrically proximal regions may also have similar latent positions.